EcoVessel The ASPEN Insulated Water & Wine Bottle Review

 Despite how easily the ASPEN’s coating picked up marks and scratches, we still dig how easy-to-grab it is.
 As an insulated bottle, condensation isn’t really a concern, and therefore neither is slippage.
-That said, some insulated bottles come with a very glossy finish that feels like they’d slip with just the natural oils coming from our hands—not so with the ASPEN’s matte coating.
+That said, some insulated travel water bottles come with a very glossy finish that feels like they’d slip with just the natural oils coming from our hands—not so with the ASPEN’s matte coating.

 Additionally, the ASPEN’s base has a silicone ring around it—along with some helpful information—to keep it from sliding across your desk while you’re taking care of business.
 It also helps mute the clanging metal sound that often comes when you set a stainless steel bottle down on a hard surface.
 Really, the only complaint we have in mind when it comes to the ASPEN’s handling would be its lack of a carry handle.
 One could argue that a handle would wreck the bottle’s streamlined profile, which we totally get.
 However, gripping the bottle by hand got old if we carried it for extended periods.